uwmobile/Windows8-UWAPIWrapper/README.md

 ##UWAPIWrapper##
+To subscribe UWMobile Mailing list: bitly.com/shorten/ We have workshop every week for you!

 To download: click 'ZIP' on the top of the bar!

 To open the project: double click UWAPIWrapperDemo.sln (*sln file)